Vacation PlanningAbsence ManagementWork/Life Balance

 Honor Approved Requests

 People make plans, significant others schedule time off, buy plane tickets, and book hotel rooms.
-If you say approve a request in January and then retract it in June, employees will be upset.
+If you approve a request in January and then retract it in June, employees will be upset.
 This mentality can lead to decreased worker confidence and retention.
-Setting up a timeline to approve requests can help alleviate over-requested times, by allowing you to view all requests at once.
+Setting up a timeline to approve requests can help alleviate over-requested times by allowing you to view all requests at once.

 Indeavor’s Solution